gevial/rockethook/README.rst

 Installation
 ++++++++++++
-Rockethook can be installed from PyPi: pip install rockethook
+Rockethook can be installed from PyPi: :code:`pip install rockethook`

 Usage
 +++++